Account Expansion with ABM

 With cross-selling, it is important for marketing and sales to be very in touch.
 While sales need to think of ABM as more than just getting sign ups, marketing needs to be alongside them through and through – not just to create contact, hand the account to sales and then forget about it.
 Just as the teen selling us a burger and fries knows that you are in that Ideal Customer Profile (ICP) to likely add fries to the order, ABM helps us identify the accounts to make first contact with, and to identify the other services and products that a pre-existing account may be interested in.
 So, what do you think?
 Would you like fries with that burger?

-Find out how iAdvize increased their revenue from existing accounts.
+Find out how iAdvize use ABM to grow revenue from existing accounts.